 Washing machines are heavy, cumbersome appliances, so we recommend you never attempt to move it on your own.
 Ask for help, or hire a removal team to take care of this for you.
 Either way, your machine should be wrapped in furniture blankets to protect it while in transit.
 And, as with your fridge-freezer, keep it upright at all times.

 When you're installing your washing machine in your new home, don't forget to adjust the legs as needed to ensure it's balanced and won't move when you next use it.
-You can find more tips and advice like this in our special blog dedicated to helping you extend the lifetime of your washing machine.
+You can find more tips and advice like this in on our blog dedicated to helping you extend the lifetime of your washing machine.

 There’s some very specific advice here, but the main thing to remember is to get the help you need, plan early, and don’t stress!
 Try to make the move into your new home a day to remember fondly, rather than a day you’d rather forget.